8 Reasons Kolkata Deserves Way More Than a Two-Day Stopover

 INR 200-500

-You can eat three full meals, visit two attractions, and take four taxi rides for under INR 1,500 (~$18) per day.
-Try doing that in Mumbai.
+You can eat three full meals, visit two attractions, and take four taxi rides for under INR 1,500 (~$18) a day.
+Try matching that in Mumbai.

 8. The Bengalis Themselves

-I saved the best for last.
-Kolkatans are — and I say this having traveled across India — the most interesting people to talk to.
+The best reason waits for last.
+Across all of India, Kolkatans are simply the most interesting people to talk to.

 The cultural corridor from Kolkata to Varanasi connects two of India's most soulful cities.